 In future DRL will be concentrating on sales and support of the DVR2 regulators, generally suited to motorcycle use.
-This represents a return to our roots as the DVR2 was for some time our sole regulator product type.
-We aim to continue sales and support of our well proven DVR3 and DVR4 products for six months or more, in order not to let down our customers with a bump.
+We intend to continue sales and support of our well proven DVR3 and DVR4 products for six months or more, in order not to let down our customers with a bump.

 Our focus at DRL is on high performance replacement dynamo regulators to control the output of classic vehicle dynamos (generators).
 We pride ourselves on being the present day prime innovators in electronic dynamo regulator design.
 Our products include the DVR2, DVR3 and DVR4 regulators (formerly known under the 'manortec' brand).
 The various types are suited to many different motorcycle, car, boat, tractor... (you name it!) dynamo or dc generator powered vehicle electrical systems.